Understanding the Difference between AI and Intelligent Automation

 AI is everywhere.

-There is no doubt as to how much Artificial Intelligence has grown in size to become influential—not just for business enterprises—but in our lives as well, over the past few years.
-We have shared many posts pointing out the immediate impact on industries, culture and personal lives, by quantifying the real-time data.
+There is no doubt as to how much Artificial Intelligence has grown in size to become influential—not just for business enterprises—but in our day-to-day lives as well, over the past few years.
+We have shared many posts pointing out the immediate impact of AI on industries, cultures and individual lives, by quantifying the real-time use cases.
 Here’s another stat to add to the list:

 It was predicted that by this year, over 50% of large organizations would use AI-powered automation and Intelligent Automation (IA) in tandem to transform their business operations.
 Even so, people have not yet grasped the difference between AI and intelligent automation.